Voting Information

 Absentee Voting

-You can request an absentee ballot online or fill out the form and send it in to the Election Department.
+You can request an absentee ballot online or fill out the form and send it to the Election Department.

 Military & Citizen Overseas Voting (UOCAVA)

-Any questions about the UOCAVA process go to FVAP.gov or contact the Election Department.
+For any questions about the UOCAVA process go to FVAP.gov or contact the Election Department.

 Optical Scan Voting Systems